25janet/module2-assignment3-4/README.md

 ## Files

 - **Assignment 3**
-  Located in the `main` file.
+  Located in the `master` file.
 It includes all the necessary code and documentation for Assignment 3.

 - **Assignment 4**
-  Located in the `master` file.
+  Located in the `main` file.
 This file contains all the code and resources for Assignment 4.

 ## Instructions

-To view or work with a specific assignment, simply open the respective file (`main` for Assignment 3, `master` for Assignment 4).
+To view or work with a specific assignment, simply open the respective file (`master` for Assignment 3, `main` for Assignment 4).

 ---